-There may be extra costs on top of the tuition fee, such as a laptop, travel to tutorials, set books and internet access.
+There may be extra costs on top of the tuition fee, such as a computer, travel to tutorials, set books and internet access.

 We know there’s a lot to think about when choosing to study, not least how much it’s going to cost and how you can pay.

 That’s why we keep our fees as low as possible and offer a range of flexible payment and funding options, including a postgraduate loan, if you study this module as part of an eligible qualification.
 To find out more, see Fees and funding.

 You will have access to a module website with an extensive variety of specially written resources presented in different media (print and online) and designed exclusively for this module.
-Audio-visual material, published articles, case studies and access to The Open University library.
+This includes:

 A computing device with a browser and broadband internet access is required for this module.
 Any modern browser will be suitable for most computer activities.
 Functionality may be limited on mobile devices.